 - ESOP Roots

 - Misconceptions, Benefits and Alternatives

 - Vetting an ESOP Feasibility

 - Repurchase Obligation Liability

 - Basic Leveraged ESOP Transaction

 - Tax Considerations

 - Valuation Considerations

-- ESOP Challenges in Court

-- Economist Louis O. Kelso created the first ESOP in 1956 as a means to transition ownership of Peninsula Newspapers, Inc. from its two founders to their chosen successors - Kelso's unique idea: - Instead of having the company borrow the funds and repay with after-tax dollars, the Company's profit sharing plan would borrow the funds and repay both principal and interest out of the annual contributions the Company was already making to the plan
+- Economist Louis O. Kelso created the first ESOP in 1956 as a means to transition ownership of Peninsula Newspapers, Inc. from its two founders to their chosen successors - Kelso's unique idea: - Instead of having the Company borrow the funds and repay with after-tax dollars, the Company's profit sharing plan would borrow the funds and repay both principal and interest out of the annual contributions the Company was already making to the plan

-- At such time, nothing in the Internal Revenue Code authorized leveraging of an IRS tax-qualified retirement plan as it was a prohibited transaction - The exception was that the transaction had to be arms-length and in the best interest of the plan participants the exception was granted by the IRS - Kelso originated the strategy of using an IRS tax-qualified plan as a tool for succession
+- Nothing in the Internal Revenue Code authorized leveraging of an IRS taxqualified retirement plan - exception was that the transaction had to be arms-length and in the best interest of the plan participants - Originated the strategy of using an IRS tax-qualified plan as a tool for succession - In 1984, Senator Russell Long (D-LA) was the catalyst for four provisions of the Tax Reform Act of 1984 relating to ESOPs

-- The concept of an ESOP was formally signed into law in 1974 when the Senate passed its version of the Employee Retirement and Security Act of 1974 (ERISA) - For a decade, ESOP activity remained dormant pending issuance of IRS regulations defining parameters of the ESOP exemption - Starting in 1979, ESOPs were used to save failing companies employees were given stock in exchange for negotiated salary reductions - Weirton Steel, Chrysler Corporation and United Airlines
+- The concept of an ESOP was formally signed into law in 1974 when the Senate passed its version of the Employee Retirement and Security Act of 1974 (ERISA) - Starting in 1979, ESOPs were used to save failing companies employees were given stock in exchange for negotiated salary reductions - Weirton Steel, Chrysler Corporation and United Airlines - From the 1970s to 1990s, ESOPs were used to facilitate divestitures, defend against hostile takeovers and going-private transactions - Since 1980s ESOPs are used as a business succession tool